Program Series I

 Contemplative Career Counseling draws upon the intersection of neuroscience and contemplative practices by utilizing methods that align the client's inner experience with their outer life.
 This is accomplished by integrating mindfulness and other contemplative practices into the traditional career counseling process.
 Come experience and learn these methods firsthand.

-Linda Faucheux, University of Colorado, Career Services; Deepesh Faucheux, Naropa University; Aga Sypniewska, University of Colorado, Career Services
+Linda Faucheux and Aga Sypniewska, University of Colorado, Career Services; Deepesh Faucheux, Naropa University, Graduate School of Psychology

 #209 What Employers Wish You Knew: 7 Proven Techniques for Job Winners